 There are five practical sessions which are all compulsory.
 For each practical, the student must obtain a Satisfactory result in the preparatory work, attend the practical session and submit the logbook for assessment.
 During the practical sessions, students work in groups of 2 or 3.
 The students in each group will select one of their completed experiments and cooperate to prepare a scientific poster which is presented in the final practical session.
 This poster will count for 25% of the practical assessment component.

-The final examination will be based primarily on lecture/tutorial material.
+The final examination will be based primarily on lecture/workshop material.

 Submission of Assigned Work

 Coversheets must be completed and attached to all submitted work.
 Coversheets can be obtained from the School Office (room G33 Physics) or from MyUNI.
 Work should be submitted via the assignment drop box at the School Office.

 Extensions of deadlines for assessment tasks may be allowed for reasonable causes.
 Such situations would include compassionate and medical grounds of the severity that would justify the awarding of a supplementary examination.
 Evidence for the grounds must be provided when an extension is requested.
 Students are required to apply for an extension to the Course Coordinator before the assessment task is due.
 Extensions will not be provided on the grounds of poor prioritising of time.
 The assessment extension application form can be obtained from: http://www.sciences.adelaide.edu.au/current/

 If an extension is not applied for, or not granted then a penalty for late submission will apply.
 A penalty of 10% of the value of the assignment for each calendar day that the assignment is late (i.e. weekends count as 2 days), up to a maximum of 50% of the available marks will be applied.
 This means that an assignment that is 5 days late or more without an approved extension can only receive a maximum of 50% of the marks available for that assignment.